Diet shakes are called

-Evidence suggests that meal replaclement programs can help you lose weight.
-The Academy of Nutrition and Dietetics recommend that for people who have difficulty with portion control, using meal replacements can be used to people lose weight.
-They stress the importance that meal replacements are only one part of a larger wieght management program.
+Evidence suggests that meal replacement programs can help you lose weight.
+The Academy of Nutrition and Dietetics recommend that for people who have difficulty with portion control, using meal replacements can be used to lose weight.
+They stress the importance that meal replacements are only one part of a larger weight management program.
 Some recent studies have shown how meal replacements can benefit at least short-term weight loss.

 One study with United States Army volunteers found that soldiers started on a meal replacement program, when added to education based weight management, had greater weight loss over a 6 month period.
 However, only 59% of the volunteers in this study continued with the diet for the study period.

 Another study also found that meal replacements resulted in more pounds shed than a food-based diet.
 The study involved 90 obese men and women who were randomized to either a meal replacement program, which included 3-5 meal replacements plus one meal daily, or a 1,000 kcal/daily food diet.
 Researchers found that rate of weight loss was greater in the group who were on meal replacements (93%) compared to the group on the food-based diet (55%) after 16 weeks.
 However, many people in the study dropped the diet and only the people that continued the diet were counted.